howtographql/howtographql/content/backend/graphql-scala/8-mutations.md

 ### Define ObjectInputType's

 `ObjectInputType` is the same for input what `ObjectType` to `type` keyword.
 It tells Sangria how to understand a data.
-In fact you can define `ObjetType` and `ObjectInputType` for the same case class, or even more than more of each.
+In fact you can define `ObjetType` and `ObjectInputType` for the same case class, or even more than one of each.
 Good example is an `User` entity which could consist many fields.
-But when you register new user and during signup action you need a different amount of data so you can create different ObjectInputTypes.
+But when you register new user and during signup action you need a different kind of data so you can create different ObjectInputTypes.

 <Instruction>

-In `GraphQLSchema.scala` file add following definitions:
+In `GraphQLSchema.scala` add following definitions:

 ```scala
 implicit val AuthProviderEmailInputType: InputObjectType[AuthProviderEmail] = deriveInputObjectType[AuthProviderEmail](